 UNDP and the UN System

 UNDP is the UN's global development network, advocating for change and connecting countries to knowledge, experience and resources to help people build a better life.
-UNDP's current priority is to help all countries achieve the Millennium Development Goals (MDGs) by 2015, including the overarching goal of cutting extreme poverty in half.
+Traditionally UNDP's current priority is to help all countries achieve the Millennium Development Goals (MDGs) by 2015, including the overarching goal of cutting extreme poverty in half.
 UNDP, using its worldwide network, is coordinating global and national efforts to reach these Goals.

 In January 2007, prior to the request of the Government, Rwanda was selected to be one of the eight pilot countries for the Delivering as One UN System reform, alongside, Albania, Cape Verde, Mozambique, Pakistan, Tanzania, Vietnam, and Uruguay.
 The objective of this reform is to improve the impact, coherence, efficiency, and positioning of the UN System at country-level to better assist the Rwanda in achieving the MDGs, and to guide it to the fulfillment of the Vision 2020.
 The UN in Rwanda is now “results-driven” rather than “funding-driven”.